Who we are

 Not surprisingly for a parish that has been in existence for more than 150 years, we have a generous number of older folk in our congregation.
 They bring a deep perspective to our community affairs, having witnessed astonishing local and global changes in their lifetimes.
 They are active in every parish ministry.
 We relish the warm interaction that happens when several generations are together, and when life events such as baptisms, weddings, and funerals are marked by the entire parish.
 We have some physical accommodations in our buildings to assist those who might need them (handicap access, amplified sound).
 Some of our caring ministries are organized with older people, including those confined to home, in mind.

-In a time when sharp divisions of belief define Christian communities across the world, we are clear at Saint Paul’s that we are a place of welcome and acceptance to gay, lesbian, transgendered and questioning persons.
-Same-sex couples sit openly together in the pews, serve on the Vestry and on committees, and participate in all facets of parish life.
-There is a Gay and Lesbian Fellowship Group that meets regularly.
-Some of our children have same-sex parents.
-At the present time gay marriage is not legal in Pennsylvania and we await the leadership of the national Episcopal Church USA in approving rites for the union of same-sex couples.
+In a time when sharp divisions of belief define Christian communities across the world, we are clear at St. Paul’s that we are a place of welcome and acceptance to gay, lesbian, transgender, and questioning persons.
+Same-gender couples sit openly together in the pews.
+LGBT members serve on the Vestry, committees, and staff, while participating in all facets of parish life.
+Some of our children have same-gender parents.
+We celebrate the fact that gay marriage is now legal in the United States of America; St. Paul’s was the first parish in this diocese to celebrate a same-gender marriage.